 This year, due to the challenges of operating during the COVID-19 pandemic, the TDSB's budget process has been modified.
-In order to highlight the impact of the pandemic on the TDSB's operating budget, staff have separated COVID-19 impacts from the TDSB's base budget.
+In order to highlight the impact of the

 In a typical year, adjustments are made to the base budget to reflect changes in programming, policy, external influence and other factors.
 Outlined below are some of the changes to the base budget anticipated for the 2020-21 school year.
 This does not include any COVID-19 related changes or costs.